dojo/docs/util/dohrobot.rst

         // next page has loaded; continue executing tests

 As you can see from the the above snippet, you use a waitForPageToLoad call as the return value of a test.
 No, the test doesn't actually test anything, but it is a convenient pattern to halt DOH while the page is changing.
-You give the test a long timeout so the page has sufficent time to load the next page.
+You give the test a long timeout so the page has sufficient time to load the next page.
 This is the *maximum* wait; test execution will resume immediately when the next page loads.

 You pass waitForPageToLoad a function containing robot commands that will do something to change the page.
 In this example, the robot moves the mouse to the checkout button.
 Then, the robot clicks the left mouse button on top of the checkout button, causing the application to submit the form and go to the login page.
 When the login page loads, DOH resumes test execution and executes the next test; in this case, the next test is named 'login' and so it executes.
 You can execute any number of tests after that, and can use waitForPageToLoad any number of times to navigate to more pages as your test requires.